probcomp/gen-website-private/README.md

 ### I manage a probcomp repo.
 How do I use this?

-Copy the `publish_website.yml` action into your repo under `.github/workflows`, or copy its contents into an existing action.
-Customize the `WEBSITE_DIR` to be the directory you want to publish.
-Decide how and when you want your website to be published (see the `on` block in `publish_website.yml` for ideas).
-You will probably want to add some kind of build step before the deploy job.
+Create a GitHub action which builds your repo's website, and then follow the example in `.github/workflows/publish_private_website_example.yml`.
+You'll need to create an artifact containing your website files (at the end of your job where you build the site), and then pass that artifact's name to the action `probcomp/gen-website-private/.github/workflows/publish_private_website.yml@main`.

 Your repo will be served from its own subdomain: `<REPO>.gen.dev`.
-Magic!

 ### Who can access these websites?